Extending a Character

 In essence, composition enables the building of complex structures by assembling simpler, independent parts.
 This approach often leads to more maintainable and scalable code, fostering a design that prioritizes flexibility and reusability.

 To achieve this, we'll make use of the recently introduced 'hooks' (events) in version 1.4.0.
-These hooks empower us to influence the character's state without the need for inheritance from the Character
+These hooks empower us to influence the character's state without the need for inheritance from the `Character` base class.
+In particular, the `BeforeSimulationUpdated` event essentially serves the same purpose as the previously utilized `OnBeforeSimulationUpdate` method.

 /// <summary>